Redirected (film): Plot

 Elsewhere, after their night at the club, Ben and Tim wake up in a countryside farm.
 They find a woman in the house and Ben notices that she is wearing his ring.
-She says he gave it to her the previous night as wedding present.
+She says he gave it to her the previous night as a wedding present.
 He asks for it back, but she refuses, and he attempts to take it from her.
 Her fiancé shows up and chases them out of the house, shooting at them as they drive away in a truck.
 The truck runs out of gas and, after arguing and discovering inappropriate tattoos on their bodies, they investigate a noise coming from the back of the truck.
 It is full of immigrants from an African country, who assume they've arrived in England due to Ben and Tim's accents.
 They leave the immigrants and walk to a local bar where they ask to call a taxi but are met with resistance from the group of drinkers and end up fighting them before being thrown through the windows.

 It is revealed that the people that killed Michael's attackers are Golden Pole's men, who confront Michael.
 While this is happening, the fiancé has found Tim and Ben and hangs them upside-down in a barn.
 Also at the same time, Johnny and the hooker are found by their friend.
 They stop by a gas station, where they run into Golden Pole, who recognizes Johnny and chases them, resulting in them crashing into a tree.
 Golden Pole's crew captures Johnny and show him that they've also captured Michael.
 It turns out that Golden Pole has the money they stole but not the ring.
 Ben and Tim call while they are talking, telling Golden Pole that they have the ring but that their captors need money to release them.
 They tell them to meet them at the wedding the next day.

 After the wedding, which was presided over by the priest from before, Golden Pole and his crew show up and start shooting.
 Golden Pole demands the ring, which turns out to be the ring that Ben gave her the previous night and is now her husband's wedding ring.
 A shoot out commences between the local smugglers and Golden Pole's crew.
 John, Ben, Tim, and Michael barely escape only to find themselves confronted by a soldier in a Russian tank.
 Declaring themselves from England, the soldier becomes hostile and forces them to walk back across the border, their fates unknown.